cloakware-ctf/rhme3-writeups/README.md

 We did notice that the data shifted-in in 'frame A' would shift-around to us in 'frame B' -- which is consistent with scan-chains.
 But *some* bits would get 'modified.'
 There were also some bits that were 'control' bits -- we referred to all of them roughly as stuck bits.

-We were wondering if these stuck bits were point us to where we shouldn't put our response to the challenge -- we operated under that assumption: that we needed to avoid these bits, because at least one of them would cause a self-detruct if set.
+We were wondering if these stuck bits were pointing us to where we shouldn't put our response to the challenge -- we operated under that assumption: that we needed to avoid these bits, because at least one of them would cause a self-destruct if set.
 But at this point, we were questioning everything.

-> Ben Gardiner [11:07 AM]
+Here's a chat quote:

 > There are 1) stuck bits 2) control bits 3) self-destruct bits ; only quadC has control bits ; only quadD has self-destruct bits. we cannot ignore self-destruct bits.
 We could try to ignore control bits.
 We could try to ignore stuck bits.
 >
 > quadB: